nsgov/gitlab-demo/docker-cloud/README.md

 Click on "Bring your own node"

-Make note of the registration hash as we will need it for the Terraform setup
+Make note of the registration hash and proceed to the Terraform setup.

+Note: Make sure you have a node adopted in the Docker Cloud > Node section before proceeding

 ## GitLab Stack